53,930 Shares in SPDR Bloomberg Short Term High Yield Bond ETF (NYSEARCA:SJNK) Bought by Sowell Financial Services LLC

-Sowell Financial Services LLC acquired a new position in shares of SPDR Bloomberg Short Term High Yield Bond ETF (NYSEARCA:SJNK – Get Rating) during the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor acquired 53,930 shares of the company’s stock, valued at approximately $1,282,000.
+Sowell Financial Services LLC bought a new stake in SPDR Bloomberg Short Term High Yield Bond ETF (NYSEARCA:SJNK – Get Rating) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor bought 53,930 shares of the company’s stock, valued at approximately $1,282,000.

 SPDR Bloomberg Short Term High Yield Bond ETF Price Performance